InteropEHRate-project/s-r2d-hr-exchange/README.md

 health data on the mobile phone.

-The R2D Access Server is a customization of the HAPI Plain Restful Server in addition to its FHIR nature, the R2D Access Server provides uses a personal Spring context to load classes needed for
+The R2D Access Server is a customization of the HAPI Plain Restful Server.
+In addition to its FHIR nature, the R2D Access Server uses also a Spring context to load classes needed for:
 1) managing persistence of data
 2) managing communication with the EHR Middleware
 3) signing the Provenance resources
+4) providing additional RESTful services

 The R2D Access Server provides an interface compliant to HL7/FHIR, it implements